 Any client workstation connected to CamTrace can be configured in passive screen mode, ready to receive and display video streams.
 The passive screen mode can be launched automatically when the PC starts up, which allows to set up a display station without keyboard or mouse.
 A passive screen can display a camera, a mosaic or a cycle in native or full screen size.
 An authorized operator can change this display at will from any authorized client workstation on the network.
 This function allows to recreate the notion of virtual matrix specific to analog video surveillance.

 CamTrace allows you to manage several disk volumes for storing images.
 It is possible to assign cameras to a volume, declare new volumes and attach cameras to them.
 It is also possible to use external RAID disk bays.

 In addition to collecting streams from IP cameras, CamTrace is able to capture image streams from another CamTrace.
 It is therefore possible to create a hierarchical architecture in which a central CamTrace collects its flows from several remote CamTrace.
 This type of organization allows you to benefit from a single interface for viewing and accessing the cameras without having to connect to each of the remote CamTrace.
 It also allows local recording to be doubled by centralized recording.

 Cluster architecture – Unified interface (option)

 CamTrace’s cluster interface allows another type of distributed organization.
 Each client workstation can, by connecting to a CamTrace equipped with the cluster option, “see” the cameras attached to this CamTrace as well as the cameras attached to the other CamTraces of the network.
 This provides a single user interface, regardless of the number of CamTrace on the network.
-It is possible to create groups, cycles and shots that use cameras attached to different CamTrace.
+It is possible to create mosaics, cycles and shots that use cameras attached to different CamTrace.